Expressivity Landscape for Logics with Probabilistic Interventionist Counterfactuals: Logics with causal multiteam semantics

-A causal multiteam $(T^-,\F)$ is \textbf{empty} (resp. \textbf{nonempty}) if the multiteam $T^-$ is.
-We associate to each causal multiteam $T$ a \textbf{causal graph} $G_T$, whose vertices are the variables in $\dom$ and where an arrow is drawn from each variable in $\PA_V$ to $V$, whenever $V\in End(T)$.
-The variables in $\dom(T)\setminus End(T)$ are called \textbf{exogenous} (written $Exo(T)$).
+We associate to each causal multiteam $T$ a \textbf{causal graph} $G_T$, whose vertices are the variables in $\dom$ and where an arrow is drawn from each variable in $\PA_V$ to $V$, whenever $V\in \en(T)$ (see Example \ref{ex:intervention} and picture \ref{fig:intervention} for a depiction).
+The variables in $\dom(T)\setminus \en(T)$ are called \textbf{exogenous} (written $\exo(T)$). \corrf{The exogenous variables are then those for which our model does not provide a causal explanation; our modeling efforts need to stop somewhere, if we want to avoid infinite regress.
+Sometimes, in the literature on causation, the exogenous variables are also thought of as factors outside control, which cannot be observed or intervened upon; we will not make such assumption in this paper.}